travel-guide

 These three villages are often visited together, strung along a road that climbs into the high Sierra Nevada.
 Each is charming, with craft shops, restaurants, and views across the Poqueira Gorge to snow-capped peaks.

+Pampaneira is the first and most touristy, with the largest selection of shops.
 Bubion is quieter and more residential.
-Capileira is the highest and most atmospheric, a good base for hiking into the Sierra Nevada.
+Capileira is the highest and most atmospheric, a good base for hiking into the mountains.
+Allow a half day to a full day for all three.
+They're about 1.5 hours from Granada.

 Trevelez

 Trevelez claims to be the highest village in Spain (it's complicated), but its real fame comes from its ham.
-The dry mountain air is perfect for curing jamón serrano, and Trevelez ham is prized throughout Spain.
+The dry mountain air is perfect for curing jamon serrano, and Trevelez ham is prized throughout Spain.

 The village itself is spread across three levels (barrio bajo, medio, and alto), with the highest streets offering views across to the Sierra Nevada's highest peaks.
+It's about 2 hours from Granada.

 Buy ham directly from the producers in Trevelez.
 The quality is excellent and prices are lower than in city shops.
-A whole leg makes an impressive (if challenging) souvenir.

 Planning Your Route